Skip to main content

 Reconciliation Australia established the RAP initiative in 2006, and finalised RAPs are registered with Reconciliation Australia.
 Having a RAP is not a legislative requirement but is a valuable tool for an organisation and community committed to progressing reconciliation.

-City of Adelaide has developed a new draft Stretch RAP through a series of workshops with staff led by Reconciliation SA, as well as with the Reconciliation Committee and KYAC.
+City of Adelaide developed a draft Stretch RAP through a series of workshops with staff led by Reconciliation SA, as well as with the Reconciliation Committee and KYAC.

 City of Adelaide engaged on the draft Stretch RAP to:

-Stakeholder groups will also be notified directly including the City of Adelaide Reconciliation Committee, KYAC and Reconciliation SA.
+Stakeholder groups were also notified directly including the City of Adelaide Reconciliation Committee, KYAC and Reconciliation SA.

 City of Adelaide’s Strategic Plan 2024-2028 includes the following overarching strategic direction and actions to support this engagement: